 Credit Managers’ Index Rebounds

-Diving into the favorable factor subcategories, sales jumped from 66.8 to 68.3, it’s strongest position since the start of the recession.
-New credit applications edged upward from 62.8 to 63.7.
-The dollar collections category jumped to its highest position since the recession, moving from 60.2 to 63.1.
-Amount of credit extended also increased from 65.5 to 67.8.
+Looking into the favorable factor subcategories, salesincreased from 62.7 to 64.5.
+New credit applications also improved, edging up from 61.7 to 62.2.
+The dollar collections category returned to the 60s, increasing from 57.5 to 60.9.
+Amount of credit extended moved up from 64.5 to 65.3.

 View the complete report and analysis from NACM.